-South Tyneside’s two MPs want Britain to remain part of the EU.
+South Tyneside MPs want Britain to remain in the European Union

 South Shields MP Emma Lewell-Buck and Jarrow’s Stephen Hepburn are both backing the official Labour party line and urging voters to support the ‘In’ campaign in the EU referendum on June 23.

 Emma Lewell-Buck said: “The Conservative Party are tearing themselves apart over Europe, with the debate being all about Boris Johnson.

 “People in the North East are not interested in Boris’ ambitions to become Prime Minister, they are interested in having a say on the future of our relationship with the EU.

 “Whilst I agree there are reforms needed, such as removal of the second seat of the European Parliament in Strasbourg, I believe reforms are better negotiated from within the union and not as an outsider.